spicywebau/craft-neo/docs/settings.md

 ## `optimiseSearchIndexing`

 This setting, which defaults to `true`, controls whether to skip updating search indexes for Neo blocks that have no sub-fields set to use their values as search keywords, or that belong to Neo fields that aren't set to use the field's values as search keywords.

+## `useNewBlockGrid`

+This setting, which defaults to `false`, controls whether to use a new block grid on Neo input fields, instead of new block buttons/dropdowns.